mirzawaqasahmed/f5-big-iq-lab/docs/class11/module2/module2.rst

-Module 1: DDoS Monitoring and Dashboard
+Module 2: Configure DoS profile Settings
 =======================================

 Goal:

-In this lab, we will generate attack traffic on a BIG-IP being managed by BIG-IQ 6.1 with DCDs.
-When BIG-IP is configured to send DoS logs to the DCD, BIG-IQ can display a near real time DoS Dashbaord for visibility and analysis.
+In this lab, we will configure both the Device DoS profile along with creating and deploying a DoS Profile to a Virtual Server using BIG-IQ and deploying to the BIG-IP.

 .. toctree::